omni-us/jsonargparse/DOCUMENTATION.rst

     >>> parser.parse_args(["--json", '{"price": 1.5, "name": "cookie"}'])
     Namespace(json={'price': 1.5, 'name': 'cookie'})

-Instead of giving a json string as argument value, it is also possible to provide a path to a json/yaml file, which would be loaded and validated against the schema.
+Instead of giving a JSON string as argument value, it is also possible to provide a path to a JSON/YAML file, which would be loaded and validated against the schema.
 If the schema defines default values, these will be used by the parser to initialize the config values that are not specified.
 When adding an argument with the :class:`.ActionJsonSchema` action, you can use "%s" in the